qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 In technical terms a Qiy Node provides a point of access for the [Qiy Trust Network][Definitions Qiy Trust Network] that can be used to allows individuals to provide [Relying Parties][Definitions Relying Party] access to [Resources][Definitions Resource] protected by [Data Providers][Definitions Data Provider], for example using [POST /FeedsEndpoint/{feedId}].

-Individuals acquire Qiy Nodes when they use Qiy-based end-user applications.
+Individuals acquire Qiy Nodes [when they use Qiy-based end-user applications][hlao 5.1.2 Creating Qiy Nodes for Individuals].

-Service Providers acquire Qiy Nodes from [Access Providers][Definitions Access Provider].
+Service Providers are provided with at least three Qiy Nodes by their [Access Provider][Definitions Access Provider]; one for the production environment, one for the acceptance environment and one for the development environment.

 Software developers use the api to build [Qiy Node Clients][Definitions Qiy Node Client] (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).